 With students in my sociology courses, I have seen how that recognition galvanizes student engagement in activism outside the classroom, and helps to open doors for them when they apply for scholarships or to transfer to a four-year college.

 Faculty and students involved in the program evidently recognize it as one meaningful response to the scourge of “fake news.”
 In the past five years, participation in the Project’s Campus Affiliates Program has increased by 35 percent, from 260 students in 2013-2014 to 351 in 2017-2018.

 Those interested in learning more about the program—including teachers and students—can find information on Project Censored’s website and in the Global Critial Media Literacy Educators’ Resource Guide, which the Project produced in collaboration with the Action Coalition For Media Education and the faculty of Sacred Heart University’s Media Literacy and Digital Culture graduate program.
 We welcome your involvement and appreciate your support!

-Andy Lee Roth is associate director of Project Censored and co-editor of the Project’s newest book, Censored 2019: Fighting the Fake News Invasion.
+Andy Lee Roth is associate director of Project Censored, where he coordinates the Project’s Campus Affiliates Program.